 - LIDAR\POINT\SIZE specifies how large the points in a Lidar point cloud are drawn.
 The default value of 0 will automatically scale the points to be larger as you zoom in on them.
 Specify a fixed number to always draw them at a particular size in pixels.

 - LIDAR\DRAW\QUALITY specifies the quality setting (0-100) for drawing the Lidar point cloud.
 Larger values draw a larger fraction of the points when zoomed out, but the draw will take longer to complete.

 - LIDAR\FILTER specifies a comma-separated list of Lidar class numbers to enable or disable for load.
 Provide a minus sign (-) to remove the type from the filter rather than add it.
 The filter starts off with nothing in it if you provide a LIDAR\FILTER string, but you can add ALL to enable everything or NONE to clear the filter, then add or remove stuff after that.
 For example, to specify a class filter with only types 2 and 3 enabled, use LIDAR\FILTER="NONE, 2, 3".
 To get one with everything but classes 2 and 3, use LIDAR\FILTER="ALL, -2, -3".

 - LIDAR\RETURN\FILTER specifies a comma-separated list of Lidar return types to enable or disable for load.
 Provide a minus sign (-) to remove the type from the filter rather than add it.
 The filter starts off with loading everything, but you can add ALL to enable everything or NONE to clear the filter, then add or remove stuff after that.
 For example, to specify a return filter with only unknown and first returns, use LIDAR\RETURN\FILTER="NONE, 0, 1".
-To get one with everything but the first return, use LIDAR\RETURN\FILTER="ALL, -1".
+To get one with everything but the first return, use LIDAR\RETURN\RETURN\FILTER="ALL, -1".
 The numeric values have the following meanings:

 - 0 Unknown Returns

 - 1 First Return

 - 2 Second Return

 - 3 Last Return

 - 4 Single Return

 - 5 First of Many Returns

 - 6 Second of Many Returns

 - 7 Third of Many Returns

 - 8 Last of Many Returns

 - LIDAR\USE\INTEN\FOR\NIR specifies that we should treat the intensity value Lidar points as the NIR (near infrared) value if the point cloud has RGB colors but no NIR values of its own.
 Use LIDAR\USE\INTEN\FOR\NIR=YES to enable.

-- LIDAR\INTEN\RANGE specifies the valid range of intensity values to expect when loading a Lidar point cloud.
-Provided as LIDAR\INTEN\RANGE="min,max", like LIDAR\INTEN\RANGE="0.0,1.0" if intensities are in range 0-1.
-If provided, the raw intensity value from the file will be scaled from the specified range to the standard Lidar intensity range of [0,65535].
+- LIDAR\INTEN\DRAW\MODE specifies how intensity values will be colored when using the 'Color Lidar by Intensity' draw mode for a point cloud layer.
+Supported values are:

+- GRAY\W\BRIGHTNESS -(default value) the intensity values will be rendered as grayscale scaled to +/-2 standard deviations from the mean intensity value, with the minimum coloring as black and the maximum coloring as white.
+A brightness offset can be specified with LIDAR\BRIGHTNESS to skew values brighter or darker

+- GRAY\MIN\MAX\STRETCH the intensity values will be rendered as grayscale and scaled from black at the minimum intensity value to white at the maximum.
+The default min/max represent the full range of intensity value for the image, but typ-